joy-shi1/website-samp/content/about/main/index.md

   My current research focuses on improving and applying cutting-edge causal inference methods to address clinically relevant questions about the treatment and prevention of chronic diseases.
-Specifically, I am interested in the applying and improving causal inference methods for target trial emulation.
+Specifically, I am interested in applying and improving causal inference methods for target trial emulation.
-  Much of my work is focused on the development of instrumental variable methods for time-varying treatments and outcomes (via g-estimation of structural models). and the application of these methods in randomized trials and Mendelian randomization studies.
+  Much of my work is focused on the development of instrumental variable methods for time-varying treatments and outcomes (via g-estimation of structural models), and the application of these methods to randomized trials and Mendelian randomization studies.

   Previous research (during my MSc in Epidemiology at [Queen's University](https://phs.queensu.ca/graduate-programs/msc-epidemiology) and as a Data Analyst at the [Center for Global Child Health](https://www.sickkids.ca/en/care-services/centres/global-child-health/)